modelica/Encryption-and-Licensing/doc/SEMLA.md

 #### Tool

-- Store of Modelica source code on disc in unencrypted form is not allowed.
+- Storage of Modelica source code on disc in an unencrypted form is not allowed.

-- The Tool support standardized mechanisms for enabling/disabling parts of a library, by means of annotations defined in the Modelica specification.
+- The Tool supports standardized mechanisms for enabling/disabling parts of a library, by means of annotations defined in the Modelica specification.

 - Well documented low level API for licensing and encryption.